-Stock Market Poised to Take Advantage of Asia’s Growth
+Stock Market Poised to Gain from Asia’s Growth

 The All Ordinaries Index is defying logic as it continues to hold and is even daring to trade higher.
 So why is this happening and is it a sign that the bull market is resuming?